Blood and drama this morning in Sassari, in an ERSU building that houses students between Via Rosello and Via Lamarmora.

 It's currently unclear what triggered the violence. " We heard screams for help, and then the boy appeared on the roof."
 According to initial reconstructions, he climbed up from the laundry room, exiting through the skylight, and walked along the roof.
 "He threw his slippers down.
 I yelled at him to stop."
 Then came the four-story fall, the impact, and the very serious injuries.
 Emergency services took the young man to the emergency room at Santissima Annunziata, in critical condition.

-The caretaker, on the other hand, had several stab wounds, including on his head, but fortunately he's not in critical condition.
-"I've only seen this boy twice," a student said, "when he was hitting the caretaker and then falling to the ground."
+The caretaker, on the other hand, had several stab wounds, including on his head, but fortunately is not in critical condition.
+"I've only seen this boy twice," a student stated, "hitting the caretaker and then falling to the ground."
+The twenty-three-year-old had been a resident of the facility since October.

 © Riproduzione riservata